-Debt reported in the balance sheet as of 31 December 2021 includes €561m of debt contracted by Bouygues Construction SA on behalf of the Energies & Services business segment.
-Only the €4 million of debt contracted by the Energies & Services business segment with non-Group third parties has been reclassified to "Liabilities related to held-for-sale operations" in accordance with IFRS 5.
+Debt reported in the balance sheet as of 31 December 2022 does not include any debt contracted by Bouygues Construction SA on behalf of the Energies & Services business segment, which has contracted debt directly with cash pooling subsidiaries of the Bouygues group.

+A total of €583 million of debt contracted by the Energies & Services business segment with Bouygues group cash pooling subsidiaries and with non-Group third parties has been reclassified to "Liabilities related to held-for-sale operations" in accordance with IFRS 5.